 - Decide how to exclude the node:

 - Selected only.
 This option excludes the node from the current path in the current step.
-Any subsequent steps along this path from this node are removed from the analysis.
+Any subsequent steps along this path from this node are removed from the exploration.

 - From all paths.
-This option excludes the node from any path in any step of the analysis.
+This option excludes the node from any path in any step of the exploration.